 - Grind your coffee coarse.
 Your grind for a Chemex is typically the coarsest setting on a grinder.
 It should resemble rock salt in particle size.

 - Wet your filter.
-Wetting your filter with warm water before use helps take out any wood or paper taste.
+Wetting your coffee filter with warm water before use helps take out any wood or paper taste.

 - Add coffee.
-Add 2.5 tablespoons of coffee for every 6 oz. of water used.
+Add 2.5 tablespoons of coffee for every 6 ounces of water used.
 So for 20 ounces of water, use between 6-8 tablespoons.
 The more coffee you use, the stronger it will be.

 - Wet coffee.
 Add water until coffee is fully submerged and wait for 30 seconds.
 This will allow the coffee to bloom, giving you the best flavor.

 - Remove filter.
-After your coffee has completely brewed, dispose of the coffee and filter, or better yet, re-use the grounds.
+After your coffee has completely brewed, dispose of the coffee and filter, or better yet, reuse the grounds.

 - Enjoy!
-Pour by holding the wooden collar, and drink up
+Pour by holding the wooden collar and drink up.

 Can I use preground coffee in my Chemex?

 If you buy preground coffee, the water will take far too long to pass through the filter and will over extract and become bitter.
 It is possible to brew a cup, but it will not produce coffee that properly represents the taste of the Chemex.

 - Water-to-coffee ratio for a Chemex, by weight: 12:1

 - Water-to-coffee ratio for a Chemex, by volume: 6 oz.:2.5 tbs.

 One of the wonderful things about the Chemex is your ability to control the brew--this comes through best during the set-up process.
 It's possible that the Chemex can make the strongest coffee of any non-pressurized coffee maker.
 So make sure to experiment with the ratio that best suits your taste.